In this blog post, we set out to answer a very fundamental question:

 The Showdown: Which did I choose?

-Should I invest in a good pair of heated gloves?
-Or should I buy the best winter non-heated glove and continue with that?
+Did I invest in a good pair of electric gloves?
+Or did I buy the best unheated winter glove and continue with that?

 After thinking these points over, I’ve decided to stick with an unheated, insulated winter glove for the time being.
 Here’s why:

 Main reason is where I live.
 Maybe if I lived in Utah or somewhere, I’d choose the wired glove … but I don’t.
 Winter temps in Tennessee do occasionally drop below the 20’s and into the teens at times, but the average winter temp is in the 30’s.

 I own an excellent pair of ladies winter gloves.
 They’re well insulated -- I’ve worn them in temps lower than 25 degrees, and they do the job.